 The required order of accuracy of the layout surveys, if not stated in the specifications, must be established at the outset of the work, usually by the Resident Engineer or higher authority.
 Remember, as a general rule, the layout surveys must be made with sufficient accuracy that the construction which follows can be held within the specified tolerances.
 For example, if the specifications require a wall to be constructed within 1⁄2 -inch of the location shown on the drawings, the work line laid out by the survey party will have to be correctly located within a much smaller margin of accuracy, say 1/8-inch or 1/16-inch, to leave room for normal variations which must be expected in the construction work.
-On the other hand, the specified tolerances for the surface of a heavy rock fill might be 1-inch above and 6 inches below grade, in which cause problems.
+On the other hand, the specified tolerances for the surface of a heavy rock fill might be 1-inch above and 6 inches below grade, in which case an error of as much as an inch in the layout would not cause problems.